Conifer: Wood

+Resin canals appear as white circles in a section of pine wood.

+Roots

+Saplings initially develop a primary taproot, while mature conifers develop an extensive network of coarse roots for mechanical support.

+Structural integrity and failure is strongly influenced by the radial symmetry of the root system, spoke-like root systems are more stable than asymmetrical supports, especially in shallower soils.

+Conifers also develop a near-surface fine root system, concentrated on lateral branches arising from the course roots, which are colonized by mycorrhizal fungi that enhance water and mineral absorption.

 Reproduction

 Conifers produce their seeds inside a protective cone called a strobilus.
 Most species are monoecious, with male and female cones on the same tree.
 All conifers are wind-pollinated.
 In conifers such as pines, the cones are woody, and when mature the scales usually spread open allowing the seeds, which are often winged, to fall out and be dispersed by the wind.
 In others such as firs and cedars, the cones disintegrate to release the seeds.

 Some conifers produce nut-like seeds, such as pine nuts, which are dispersed by birds, in particular, nutcrackers, and jays, which break up the cones.

 In fire-adapted pines such as Pinus radiata, the seeds may be stored in closed cones for many years, being released only when a fire opens the cones.
 In families such as Taxaceae, the cone scales are much modified as edible arils, resembling berries.
-These are eaten by fruit-eating birds, which then pass the seeds in their droppings.
+These are eaten by birds, which then pass the seeds in their droppings.